anbreezee/4b82/README.md

-#4b82 - Continuity Trustcenter Framework
+# 4b82 - Continuity Trustcenter Framework
 ## based on GIT and Merkle Tree

 *ps.
 4B82 is the first four symbols of the hash value for the GIT empty-tree "tree 0\0" 4b825dc642cb6eb9a060e54bf8d69288fbee4904*

 ## 4B82 Project Key Technical Details

-The goal of this project is to allow a straightforward and robust way to establish abstract, provably immutable sequences of digital events, which can later be later utilized by other developers.
+The goal of this project is to allow a straightforward and robust way to establish abstract, provably immutable sequences of digital events.

 Currently existing methods for attaining this rely on highly specialized software, are computationally demanding, or both.

-We have decided to use git’s architectural framework as the core implementing this functionality because of its versatility, robustness, strong safeguards against corruption, as well as its self-evidential flexibility.
+We have decided to use GIT’s architectural framework as the core implementing this functionality because of its versatility, robustness, strong safeguards against corruption, as well as its self-evidential flexibility.

 Strict linearity was achieved by leveraging hash functionality typical to all git-like solutions while eschewing branching functionality, and was done in a manner that minimizes unnecessary (for our purposes) overhead of typical git object behaviors (but does not compromise the formal integrity of the git structures involved).

 Read more about 4b82 Continuity Trustcenter Framework at [4b82.com](http://4b82.com/#/details)

-## How to use it?
+## How to Use it?

 Initialize an empty git repository: